Leonor2004/FSI_24-25/CTFs/CTF5.md

 ## Searching and Analysing

-First we testes if the program is safe or have some types of vulnerabilities by running the command `checksec program` and this was what we obtain:
+First we test if the program is safe or have some types of vulnerabilities by running the command `checksec program` and this was what we obtain:

 <div align="center">
     <figure>